 6. I love to play badminton and this is a popular sport in Japan.
 I had to borrow a badminton bat from a friend of mine as I broke mine the day before.
 It was a sad event for me because that was my favourite sporting tool.
 But when my friends lent his bat, I was a bit relieved.

 7. Nicholas lent me his paint sprayer because I needed that to paint my kitchen.
 I have recently rented a small apartment in Leeds and it is located on the 8th floor of a residential complex.
 So when I wanted to decorate the house, I needed the paint sprayer to renovate the kitchen.
 Nicholas saved me from buying an expensive sprayer on that day.

-8. Last semester, I had to attend a formal presentation at my college and to do so, I borrowed a formal suit from Robin, my best friend.
-In fact, we all were told to wear formal attires on that day and mine was left at home in New York.
+8. Last semester, I had to attend a formal presentation at my college and to do so, I borrowed a formal suit from Robin - my best friend.
+In fact, we all were told to wear formal attire on that day and mine was left at home in New York.
 So, I needed to borrow one for the presentation.